faizan736/Clone/README.md

-# Netflix._clone
+# Clone
-front page of the Netflix page
+Landing pages of Microsoft and Netflix